Stay in full time education

 All young people need to participate in some form of education or training until they are 18 years old.
 When you finish year 11 you will enter post 16 education.
 Here is an overview of the options and opportunities available in our local area, to help you decide which form of post 16 education you would prefer to progress into.

 Our local colleges offer a wide variety of qualifications intended to be accessible to a diverse range of learners of all abilities, usually through a dedicated Additional Learning Support Team.
-Support enables you to work towards the outcomes in your Education, Health and Care Plan (EHCP), although support can also be available if you do not have an EHCP but have some additional needs.
+Support enables you to work towards the outcomes in your Education, Health and Care Plan (EHCP), although support can also be available if you do not have an EHCP but have some additional needs in line with the inclusion toolkit.

 Courses start at Entry/ Foundation Level through to Level 3 such as A-levels and T-levels.
 All colleges have specialist staff and facilities dedicated and designed to help students with SEND.
 Colleges can offer you transition visits before you enrol, so you can get used to the college environment and talk with staff about any concerns or worries before starting your course.
 Visit the individual websites for more information on full-time courses and support available.

-Most 6 Form colleges offer qualifications at Level 3.
+Most 6th form schools/colleges offer qualifications at Level 3.
 These are academic (A-levels) and vocational (usually BTEC) qualifications.
-Level 3 requires Grades 4 to 9 at GCSE (5 GCSE's) and English and/ or Maths Grades 6 to 9.
-The school SENDCO will continue to oversee the additional support you may need in sixth-form.
-The SENDCO will review and update the EHCP.
+Level 3 usually requires Grades 4 to 9 at GCSE (5 GCSE's) and English and/or Maths Grades 6 to 9.
+In a school setting the SENDCO will continue to oversee the additional support you may need in sixth-form.
+In a college setting there is a dedicated learning support lead who will ensure you receive the correct level of support.

 Training providers